-Visible from almost everywhere on the Holy Island, Lindisfarne castle, which is not really a castle, sits atop a rocky bump just a few miles off the Northumberland coast.
+Visible from almost everywhere on the Holy Island, the Lindisfarne Castle, which is not a castle, sits atop a rocky bump a few miles off the Northumberland coast.

 It was built in 1550 to protect the harbour from the invasion of Scots and Vikings.
 According to the islanders, the ghost of St. Cuthbert hunts the castle during the full moon when the tide is high.
 Spooky.

-There's not only the majestic view of the castle but, also the walk leading up to the fortress is very enjoyable.
-When the sea is out, the fishing boats sit patiently in the pebbled harbour and the whole site looks somewhat mystical.
+There's not only the majestic view of the castle, but also the walk leading up to the fortress is delightful.
+When the sea is out, the fishing boats sit patiently in the pebbled harbour, and the whole site looks mystical.

-Today, the site is looked after by the National Trust.
-There's an exhibition in the castle that tells unheard stories and showcases memories of the Islanders and what the Lindisfarne castle was like before it got redesigned.
+Today, the National Trust looks after the site.
+There's an exhibition in the castle that tells unheard stories and showcases memories of the islanders and what the Lindisfarne castle was like before it got redesigned.

 On the slopes of the Lindisfarne castle, you'll find a lovely surprise - a brightly coloured flower garden.
-It was designed by Gertrude Jekyll, artists and plantswoman, in 1906 as a summer entertainment for Edward Hudson's guests.
+It was designed by Gertrude Jekyll, an artist and plantwoman, in 1906 as a summer entertainment for Edward Hudson's guests.

-She also sowed wildflowers around the castle by using a shotgun loaded with seeds.
+She also sowed wildflowers around the castle using a shotgun loaded with seeds.
 What a genius!
-You can still spot them, growing in the rocks, as you walk around the castle.
+You can still spot them growing in the rocks as you explore the castle grounds.

-Take a seat on one of the benches in the garden and enjoy the views of Lindisfarne Castle in the distance.
-Even on a windy and rainy day the garden bursts with colour.
+Inside the garden, you can relax on one of the benches and enjoy the views of Lindisfarne Castle in the distance.
+Even on a windy and rainy day, the garden bursts with colour.

 After (or before) the visit to the castle, pop into St Aidan's Winery and taste the locally brewed mead.
-The shelves here are stacked full of Lindisfern mead, wine, gin, liqueur, and rum to purchase.
+The shelves here are stacked to the brim with Lindisfarne mead, wine, gin, liqueur, and rum to purchase.

-The taste is subtle, but don't get fooled by the mellowness of this “nectar of the gods."
-It's alcoholic fortified wine, manufactured on the island from local pure water, honey, and herbs.
-So be mindful if you’re driving.
+The taste is subtle, but don't get fooled by the mellowness of the "nectar of the gods."
+It's an alcoholic fortified wine manufactured on the island from local pure water, honey, and herbs.

 Visit Lindisfarne Heritage Centre

-If you happen to be in Holy Island when it’s raining, pop into Lindisfarne Heritage Centre.
-Here you can enjoy the various exhibitions about the Vikings and the Islanders whilst staying dry and warm.
+If the weather is not on your side during your visit to the Holy Island, pop into Lindisfarne Heritage Centre.
+Here you can enjoy the various exhibitions about the Vikings and the islanders while staying warm and dry.

-Here you'll also see an interactive replica of the Lindisfarne Gospels.
-The original copy of the manuscript is now stored in the British Library, check it out for free if you are planning a trip to London.
+Here you'll also discover an interactive replica of the Lindisfarne Gospels.
+The original copy of the manuscript is stored in the British Library; check it out for free if you plan a trip to London.